 Getting gas

 Next time you want to pay for gas, use cash instead of a credit card, recommends Bill Ryze, a certified financial consultant and board advisor at Fiona.
 For one, you might get a discount for paying with cash.
+This discount can range from 5 to 15 cents per gallon, which can add up to significant savings over time.
 Secondly, to balance the effect of transaction fees from banks and credit card companies, gas stations have higher prices when customers pay with credit cards.
 It might be unfair but it is what it is.
 Why pay as much as 40 cents more with credit cards, when you can easily get the same at a cheaper price?